tliron/exceptional-c-exceptions/README.md

 * Use `throwf` for printf-style formatted messages, e.g.:
 `throwf(Value, "wrong number: %d, for: %s", number, name)`.
 The default maximum message size is 2048, but you can change it by defining `EXCEPTION_MAX_MESSAGE_SIZE`.
-Eceptional C Exceptions will free the generated string automatically.
+Exceptional C Exceptions will free the generated string automatically.

 Inside a `catch` code block, you can `rethrow` variants instead of `throw`, specifying the caught exception as a "cause":